 Other v.130 Enhancements

 - Old Alerts page UI retiring.
 In October of 2019, the new Alerts page launched with a temporary toggle that allowed navigation between the new and old UI.
 Access to this toggle (and therefore the old Alerts page) is now removed.
 Only the new Alerts page UI will remain accessible.
-As discussed in LogicMonitor’s New User Interface, the new Alerts page does not support Microsoft Internet Explorer 11.
+The new Alerts page does not support Microsoft Internet Explorer 11.
 If you are using IE11, we strongly recommend that you move to a supported LogicMonitor browser as soon as possible to avoid any disruptions in platform functionality.

 - Wrapped text in the alert table.
 By default, text now wraps in the Alert table found on the Alerts page.
 Previously, text wrapping was not an option.
 A new setting titled Enable Text Wrap is now available from the Alert Table Settings dialog that supports toggling between wrapped and truncated text display.